-The Orthopedic Trauma Program at The Children's Hospital of Philadelphia provides expert evaluation and treatment of all musculoskeletal injuries of the limb and spine.
-The orthopedic surgeons are part of a specialized team that practices in the first accredited pediatric Level I Trauma Center in eastern Pennsylvania.
+The Orthopaedic Trauma Program at Children's Hospital of Philadelphia (CHOP) provides expert evaluation and treatment of all musculoskeletal injuries of the limb and spine.
+The orthopaedic surgeons are part of a specialized team that practices in the first accredited pediatric Level I Trauma Center in eastern Pennsylvania.

 Our team, which includes pediatric surgeons, neurosurgeons, emergency physicians, nurses and pediatric anesthesiologists, cares for thousands of injured children each year.